Markovgit/01Practice-JS/README.md

 I will post my progress
 of learning JS from Udemy courses.
 It's a jurney for me,
-soo this will be something like a journal.
+soo this will be something like a blog.
 Just trynig to keep my focus and be good at something.